bplmaps/walk-to-the-sea-website/content/locations/government-center.md

 latitude: 42.359288
 longitude: -71.059625
 images:
+- caption: 'Interior of Scollay Square station in 1961.
+The station was renamed to Government Station in 1963, coinciding with renovations and changes to the tracks.
+    The station was renovated a second time in 2014 to create the station you see today. '
+  type: iiif
+  alt: Photo of train platform and tracks of old Scollay Square station.
 - caption: This photo, taken in 1947, prominently displays the Scollay Sq. sign over the marquee of the Olympia building theater.
 In this era, Scollay Square was home to a number of theaters and entertainment venues, including the Rialto Theatre